xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Notice that we call **OnPropertyChanged();** so Xamarin.Forms can be notified automatically.
+Notice that we call **OnPropertyChanged();** whenever the value changes.
+The Xamarin.Forms binding infrastructure will subscribe to our **PropertyChanged** event so the UI will get notified of the change.

 #### ObservableCollection of Speaker

-We will use an ObservableCollection<Speaker> that will be cleared and then loaded with speakers.
-We will use an **ObservableCollection** because it has built in support for **CollectionChanged** events when we Add or Remove from it.
+We will use an **ObservableCollection<Speaker>** that will be cleared and then loaded with speakers.
+We will use an **ObservableCollection** because it has built-in support for **CollectionChanged** events when we Add or Remove from it.
 This is very nice so we don't have to call **OnPropertyChanged** each time.

-In the class above the constructor simply create an autoproperty:
+In the class above the constructor declare an auto-property:

 ```csharp
 public ObservableCollection<Speaker> Speakers { get; set; }
 ```

-Inside of the constructor create a new instance of the `ObservableCollection` so the constructor looks like:
+Inside of the constructor, create a new instance of the `ObservableCollection`:

 ```csharp
 public SpeakersViewModel()